 Art challenges are social

 Internet art challenges almost always include a hashtag so you can tag your work and share it with everyone else participating.
 It’s fun and inspiring to see what other artists are doing within the challenge constraints.
-Its also a nice experience to participate in a large-scale activity with lots of other artists, and sharing that you’re participating and then posting your work regularly helps you stay accountable.
+Its also a nice experience to participate in a large-scale activity with lots of other artists; also, sharing that you’re participating and then posting your work regularly helps you stay accountable.
 Using a popular art challenge hashtag like #inktober can even earn you new followers.

 The work you create during a challenge can inspire new projects and series